-A typed, 500 word goal statement is required addressing how your educational and career goals fit with the content and training provided in the Master of Science in Behavior Analysis program.
-The letter should include a discussion on your ability to be successful in a science of behavior graduate program preparing scientist-practitioners in Behavior Analysis and Therapy.
+A typed, 500 word goal statement is required and addresses how your educational and career goals fit with the content and training provided in the Master of Science in Behavior Analysis program.
+The letter should include a discussion on your ability to be successful in a science of behavior graduate program preparing practitioner-scholars.

 Letters of recommendation

-Three letters of recommendation are required.
-They must be from professionals who have served as university professors or clinical supervisors.
-The letter must thoughtfully address the following: (a) the writer's position; (b) relationship to you; (c) in what context have they observed your performance, e.g. classroom; (d) how long has the writer known you; (e) the extent to which you are prepared and able to perform at the graduate level in a science-based program in Behavior Analysis and Therapy training scientist-practitioners.
+Three letters of recommendation from professionals who have served as university professors or clinical supervisors are required.
+The letter must thoughtfully address the following: (a) the writer's position; (b) the writer's relationship to you; (c) the context in which they have observed your performance, e.g. classroom; (d) how long has the writer known you; (e) the extent to which you are prepared and able to perform at the graduate level in a science-based program in Behavior Analysis.

-If you have a graduate degree in education or psychology you can take graduate courses in behavior analysis and therapy that will allow you to meet the educational requirements needed to take the BCBA examination.
-Eligible students must have completed an undergraduate course in learning/behavior analysis or its equivalent.
-Post-master's degree students must complete the graduate studies application and submit all other program required documents to be accepted into the MS-Behavior Analysis program as a non-degree seeking student.
+If you have a graduate degree in education or psychology you can take graduate courses in behavior analysis that will allow you to meet the educational requirements needed to take the BCBA examination.
+Non-degree seeking students must complete the graduate studies application and submit all other program required documents to be accepted into the MS-Behavior Analysis program as a non-degree seeking student.
 The deadline for submission of documents is April 15.